SsangYong Rexton W SUV

 Not other off-road vehicle offers this much room at such a cheap price

-Both the SX and EX trims get a decent list of standard kit and aluminium-effect and chrome finishes cover the soft touch material inside the car.
-Luxury seats make the EX models stand out further, it can't match the Hyundai Santa Fe for quality, which sets the class standard in this area.
-That said, the SsangYong Rexton W does feel well built, in an agricultural, utilitarian kind of way.
+Both the SX and EX trims get a decent tally of standard kit, plus aluminium-effect and chrome finishes covering the soft-touch material inside the car.
+Luxury seats make the EX model stand out further, but it can't match the Hyundai Santa Fe for quality, which sets the standard in this area.
+That said, the SsangYong Rexton W does feel well built, in an agricultural, utilitarian sort of way.

 The seven-seat interior can be configured in different ways to suit most needs.
-The rearmost seats are only big enough for children, but there's enough head and legroom for adults elsewhere in the spacious cabin – and no other off-road vehicle offers this much room at such a cheap price.
+The third-row seats are only big enough for children, but there’s enough head and legroom for adults elsewhere in the spacious cabin – and no other off-road vehicle offers this much room at such a low price.

 Practicality & boot space

 As you’d expect from an SUV, the SsangYong Rexton W has plenty of boot space.
-It can store 248-litres of luggage, but fold the rear seats down and the 1,338-litres of space rivals even the most spacious estate cars and 4x4s.
-You do have to remove the annoying headrests to do this and annoyingly you'll find quite a high load lip that gets in the way when lifting heavy items into the boot.
+It can store 248 litres of luggage, but fold the rear seats down and the 1,338 litres of space that’s freed up rivals even the most spacious estate cars and 4x4s.
+You do have to remove the annoying headrests to do this and you'll also find the fairly high load lip gets in the way when you’re lifting heavy items into the boot.

-A large glove box, cubbyholes and storage boxes offer plenty of room to store your items.
-This car should also be an attractive option for caravenners because its capable four-wheel drive system enables the towing system to carry an impressive three-tonnes of weight.
+A large glovebox, cubbyholes and storage boxes offer plenty of room to keep your items.
+This car should also be an attractive option for caravanners, because its capable four-wheel-drive system enables it to haul an impressive three tonnes.

 Reliability & safety